Enter your search query here. You can use keywords or phrases to find content.

 Now that you’ve set your goals, draw up a roadmap to plan how you’ll get there.

-Map out a detailed timeline of how much you want to save and by when.
+Map out a timeline of how much you want to save and by when.
 This will help you understand how much you need to put away and how often.
 And remember – every little bit counts and adds up over time.

 Step 3: Try to set a budget